Overview of Neural Therapy

 2. Palpate possible trouble spots while testing the patient’s muscle strength.

 Another way of finding interference fields is by making use of the body’s electromagnetic field.
 The electromagnetic field of the body depends on the generation of electricity by healthy tissue.
-If the tissue is not receiving adequate circulation, as in an interference field, it will be less vigorous and not have as strong an electromagnetic field over it.
+If tissue is not receiving adequate circulation, as in an interference field, it will be less vigorous and not have as strong an electromagnetic field over it.

 The interference field can be “boosted” temporarily by another person (usually the physician), touching the spot with his or her hand.
 When this occurs, there is a generalized inhibition of all the patient’s muscles.
 Thus, the physician can search for interference fields by touching possible spots while testing the patient’s muscle strength.

-Any symptom related to bodily functions controlled by the autonomic nervous system, such as palpitations, brochospasm, indigestion, constipation, sexual dysfunction, dysmenorrhea or even cold hands or feet, may be partially or totally caused by an interference field.
+Any symptom related to bodily functions controlled by the autonomic nervous system, such as palpitations, bronchospasm, indigestion, constipation, sexual dysfunction, dysmenorrhea or even cold hands or feet, may be partially or totally caused by an interference field.

 Chronic pain—especially migraine—often has an autonomic component such as nausea or sweating.
-An interference field may also be suspected if sciatica or any other leg pain is accompanied by coldness or change in skin color.
+An interference field may also be suspected if sciatica or any other leg pain is accompanied by coldness or change in skin colour.

 If an interference field is found, it can be easily treated by injecting it with a local anesthetic.
-Caine anesthetics are cell membrane stabilizers and act on interference fields in the same way that lidocaine does in treating supraventricular arrhythmias.
+Caine anesthetics are cell membrane stabilizers and act on interference fields in the same way that lidocaine does in treating supra-ventricular arrhythmias.

 The effect of injecting interference fields is immediate.
 There is sometimes sudden relief of symptoms—a “lightning reaction”— but any response typically will occur within the first few days.

-In recent years a non-injection therapy has been developed which seems to work as well as the -caine anesthetics.
-A proprietary electrical device called a Tenscam® is held approximately 18 inches from the body and directed at the interference field for a minute or two.
+In recent years a non-injection therapy has been developed which seems to work as well as the -Caine anesthetics.
+A proprietary electrical device, called a Tenscam® is held approximately 18 inches from the body and directed at the interference field for a minute or two.